The food industry is one of the tightest regulated sectors for legal requirements and safety and hygiene rules.

 Hooley Brown offers legal representation as part of our strategic support packages for food brands growing internationally.
 We act as a hub for our clients, supporting their brand and engaging with European distributors.

-What are the benefits of using a compliance agency as your FBO?
+What are the benefits of contracting a compliance agency to meet with FBO obligations?

 First and foremost, outsourcing your Food Business Operator role to a third party takes the weight off your shoulders.
 You can share responsibility for ensuring local requirements are fulfilled.